dongyx/chtrie/README.md

 	or the behavior is undefined.

 	If the child doesn't exist, the trie shall be left unchanged.

-	`from` must be a valid node index, and `sym` must be a non-negative integer less than the alphabet size, or the behavior is undefined.

 - `void chtrie_free(chtrie *tr)`